kkeundotnet/ecaml-komar/README.md

 A simple template engine for OCaml

-This is a fork of ECaml of Alexander Markov.
+This is a fork of ECaml developed by Alexander Markov.
 Visit http://komar.in/en/code/ecaml to get the original version.

 Build